 8. Take Advantage of Chatbots ASAP

-There’s a reason why chatbots are all the talk surrounding growth hacking.
+There’s a reason why chatbots are all the talk surrounding growth hacking tools.

 - Significantly higher engagement and open rates